weelyX/weelyX/README.md

 Data Science student interested in **Data analysis**, **Machine Learning**, and **Web Development**.

-I am currently preparing for a field training opportunity and building a portfolio that demonstrates practical experience in data analysis, machine learning, data mining, and web application development.
+I am currently preparing for a field training opportunity and using GitHub to organize my academic and practical projects.

 ## Featured Projects